Didisimmons/Flybody-gym/TEST.md

 The lighthouse test is used to evaluate a webpage's performance, accessibility, and best web practices.
 For this project, the test was carried out using the Chrome dev tools to evaluate the site's performance, although the results for the performance altered whenever the page was refreshed and the test was re-run.

 However, the accessibility, SEO, and best practices for the web page remained somewhat consistent with excellent ratings, but the performance of the homepage was occasionally low due to “render blocking elements,” as lighthouse mentioned.
 These could be related to the photos used on the site, which were optimized for the site but were still listed in the report as large files.
-The issue may be caused by cached images and a lack of backup files for varying bandwidth, which is beyond the scope of this project.
+The issue may be caused by cached images and a lack of backup files(images) for varying bandwidth, which is beyond the scope of this project.

-Here are some screenshots for the lightouse test on devices:
+Here are screenshots for the lightouse test on mobile ad desktop devices:

 ![lighthouse_desktop_screeshot_for_homepage](assets/images/lighthouse_homepage.png)